WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 ***Spellstone.*** You can expend this stone when casting a warlock spell, causing one creature to have disadvantage on its first saving throw made against that spell.

+<div style='margin-top:-5px'></div>

 ### Nethermancy
+*11th-level warlock feature*

+___
+<div style='margin-top:-6px'></div>

-At 11th level, you gain the ability to push yourself to cast more powerful spells a certain number of times per day.
+You can push yourself to cast more powerful spells a certain number of times per day.
 You gain a single spell slot of 6th level.
 This spell slot can be expended to cast any warlock spell you know.
 You regain any expended Nethermancy spell slots when you finish a long rest.

 Whenever you gain a spell slot through Nethermancy, you also learn a single warlock spell of a level that you can cast.
 These are counted separately from your normal spells, as shown on the Spells Known column of the Warlock table.